prasannspv/Covid-Recovery-Dashboard-DVA/README.md

 The above dataset are downloaded and placed into the dataset folder.

 ## Execution
+#### Executing the algorithm
+1. Download the relevant dataset in the data collection section.
+2. Run code/main.py

 #### Bringing up the dashboard is a simple two-step process:
 1. Install all the required packages: